-• any judgment debt or award in the United Kingdom or elsewhere;

-- whether this remains outstanding or was not satisfied within a reasonable period; and - whether the individual has made any arrangements with creditors, filed for bankruptcy, had a bankruptcy petition served on them, been the subject of a bankruptcy restriction order or any other related matter.
+- any judgment debt or award in the United Kingdom or elsewhere; - whether this remains outstanding or was not satisfied within a reasonable period; and - whether the individual has made any arrangements with creditors, filed for bankruptcy, had a bankruptcy petition served on them, been the subject of a bankruptcy restriction order or any other related matter.

-As noted in section 5.1.1, selection of suitable Member Representatives for the MRC, requires additional consideration of a candidate's location, ship type and size of the fleet to ensure that, as a body, the profile of the MRC membership is consistent with that of the wider Association.
+As noted in section 5.1.1, selection of suitable Member Representatives for the MRC requires additional consideration of a candidate's location, ship type and size of the fleet to ensure that, as a body, the profile of the MRC membership is consistent with that of the wider Association.

-Prior to consideration for appointment, all Directors of the Association complete a self-assessment of their skills, experience and capabilities relative to the responsibilities assigned to them under the new role.
-The results, which are added to the Skills Matrix maintained for all directors and MRC representatives, are reviewed by the CRO, discussed as necessary with the individuals concerned and fed into individual training and further recruitment plans.
+Prior to consideration for appointment, all new Member Representatives of the MRC and directors of the Association complete a self-assessment of their skills, experience and capabilities relative to the responsibilities assigned to them under the new role.
+The results, which are added to the Skills Matrix maintained for all MRC representatives and directors, are reviewed by the CRO, discussed as necessary with the individuals concerned and fed into individual training and further recruitment plans.